Pistachio102/Learn-C-with-Fun/README.md

+# LearnCwithFun
-LearnCwithFun is a quiz based C programming language learning web application developed using Java and JavaFX.
+This is a quiz based C programming language learning web application developed using Java and JavaFX.